sprite-guard/Boilpot/README.md

 conditions and actions.
 They can have any number of words in them, and any grammatical structure.

+If a fact line starts with `<>`, it is treated as a symmetric fact, both it and its (word-for-word) reversal will be set.
+So for example the line `<>Johnny respects Buster` would add both `Johnny respects Buster` and `Buster respects Johnny` to the pool of facts.
+Be careful when using more than three words, because something like `<>Johnny Dollar respects Buster Lefevre` will get turned into `Lefevre Buster respects Dollar Johnny`.

 ```
 facts:
   charles is alive
   charles has treasure
   frank is alive
   frank wants treasure
+<>frank hates charles
 ```

 ## When